 Depositary Receipts.
 ADRs as well as other "hybrid" forms of ADRs, including EDRs and GDRs, are certificates evidencing ownership of shares of a foreign issuer.
 These certificates are issued by depository banks and generally trade on an established market in the United States or elsewhere.
 The underlying shares are held in trust by a custodian bank or similar financial institution.
 The depository bank may not have physical custody of the underlying securities at all times and may charge fees for various services, including forwarding dividends and interest and corporate actions.
 ADRs may be available through "sponsored" or "unsponsored" facilities.
-A sponsored facility is established jointly by the issuer of the security underlying the receipt and a depositary.
-An unsponsored facility may be established by a depositary without participation by the issuer of the underlying security.
+A sponsored facility is established jointly by the issuer of the security underlying security.
 Holders of unsponsored depositary receipts generally bear all the costs of the unsponsored facility.
 The depositary of an unsponsored facility frequently is under no obligation to distribute shareholder communications received from the issuer of the deposited security or to pass through, to the holders of the receipts, voting rights with respect to the deposited securities.
 ADRs are alternatives to directly purchasing the underlying foreign securities in their national markets and currencies.
 However, ADRs continue to be subject to many of the risks associated with investing directly in foreign securities.